emberjs/website/source/blog/2018-12-14-the-ember-times-issue-77.md

 Be kind,

-Chris Ng, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Ryan Mark, Amy Lam, the crowd and the Learning Team